JaredPlummer5/github.io-readnotes1-/201-notes/Class7/Class-07.md

 So, in summary: prototypes in JavaScript are like templates for objects, while inheritance allows objects to borrow and extend the properties and behaviors of other objects.
 Just as you might have a variety of washing machines with different capabilities in your coin laundry business, a JavaScript program might have a variety of objects with different properties and behaviors, all built on top of prototypes and inheritance.

+## Objects Literals & Prototypes

+If a member of a object is a function it is refered to as a method.

+When an object has 1 or more methods it is called a behavior.